AY2223S1-CS2103T-W08-2/tp/README.md

 ![Ui](docs/images/Ui.png)

-* GithubContact is **an telegram book integrated with Github Public API, targeted at programmers and help them communicate smoothly**.<br>
+* GithubContact is **an address book integrated with Github Public API, targeted at programmers and help them communicate smoothly**.<br>
   Example usages:
   * as a contact book to keep tracks of contact details of your peers.
   * as a case study